byte4RR4Y/rock4se-image-builder/README.md

     sudo ./install.sh
 ----------------------

-# To build an SD-Card image:
+# To build an SD-Card image, just simply type:
     sudo ./build.sh

 You will find your image in the output folder.

 # Adding custom packages to install
-    -If you want to add packages to install, append it to config/apt-packages.txt instead of modifying the Dockerfile
+    -If you want to add packages to install, append it to config/apt-packages.txt instead of modifying the Dockerfile, For each package add a new line.

 # Required Host system:
   - Debian/amd64 (bullseye, bookworm, MX 21 and MX23 are tested)